Nze02/Power-Apps-Doc/README.md

 ### Signing up And Signing into Power Apps

-You sign up on Power Apps using your/an organisation’s email address. _Individual’s email address is not accepted_.
+You sign up on Power Apps using your/an organisation’s email address on [make.powerapps.com](https://make.powerapps.com/home). _Individual’s email address is not accepted_.
 Then enter your password.

 Thereafter, you can login with same details.